StatCan/egp-crn/docs/validation_errors.rst

 ------

 :Validation: Exit number - road class relationship.
-:Description: When attribute "exitnbr" is not equal to the default value, attribute "roadclass" must equal one of the
+:Description: When attribute "exitnbr" is not equal to the default value or "None", attribute "roadclass" must equal
-    following: "Ramp", "Service Lane".
+    one of the following: "Expressway / Highway", "Freeway", "Ramp", "Rapid Transit", "Service Lane".

 .. figure:: /_static/figures/e00701.png
     :alt: Example Image